Cell Phone Search Warrant Attorney Abington, PA

 Contact the Skilled Search Warrant Attorneys in Abington PA For a Free Consultation

 If you believe that your cell phone was unlawfully searched, you may be entitled to compensation.
-Contact a skilled cell phone search warrant attorney in Abington, PA from Rubin, Glickman, Steinberg and Gifford, P.C. today.
+Contact a skilled cell phone search warrant attorney in Abington, PA from Rubin, Glickman, Steinberg & Gifford P.C., P.C. today.
 We have offices located in Colmar, PA at 2605 N Broad St, Colmar, PA 18915 as well as satellite offices in Lansdale, PA and Newtown, PA.
 Schedule your free consultation either online or over the phone.
 We serve the following areas in Montgomery County, including North Wales, Norristown, Plymouth Meeting and more.